-The following tables outline the Life-Of-Mine schedules for mining production and recoverable copper at the Cactus Project.
+Per the PEA and assuming an affirmative development decision, the following tables outline the Life-Of-Mine schedules for mining production and recoverable copper at the Cactus Project.
 Material sourced from the Stockpile Project will be mined first in conjunction with pit stripping and early ore.
 By year 5 the pit is fully in production, and the underground is in development by year 7 when the Stockpile is exhausted, and by year 8 the underground is in full production.